fudgebucket27/LoopBot/README.md

 ```

 # TO DO
-Ability to monitor multiple nfts
+Ability to monitor and buy multiple nfts
+LayerLoot support